 Getting your child immunized is something any parent can do to protect their children from dangerous diseases.
 Immunizations have been so successful at preventing disease that many parents have never seen most of the illnesses and complications that vaccines prevent.
 But these diseases still exist.

 Below are the vaccines your child needs to be protected:

 Print the Child Immunization Checklist(en Español) to help keep track of the vaccines your child needs to be protected.

-Where can my child get shots?
+My Child has health insurance.
+Where can my child get immunized?

 How can I keep track of my child’s shots?

 The California Immunization Record (sometimes called the “yellow card”) helps you keep track of what shots your child has received and when.
 Keep it safe, and keep it up-to-date.
 Bring it with you when you take your children in for shots.
 If you can’t find your child’s record card, ask your doctor’s office for a copy.
 Many California medical offices and clinics can now update your child’s yellow card automatically using an electronic immunization registry.